F33RNI/Liberty-Way/WiKi/Home.md

 ❗ List of platform contents

-Then you will need to prepare these electronic parts:
+Then you would need to prepare the controller if it from the parts that you have:

-❗ List of platform electronics

-And lay them out as such:

 ❗ Platform electronics schematic

-After Eitude will have been set as 'ready to go' then you yourself are ready to attach GPS Mixer to it just like this:
+#### Add GPS Mixer system

+For the implementation of GPS Mixer you would need to connect three any suitable GPS-modules to the drone's controller as such:

+❗ Drone connection schematic

+And three more to the platform's controller:

-❗ GPS Mixer to patform connection schematic
+❗ GPS Mixer to platform connection schematic

+#### Launch Liberty-Way

+❗ Dunno what to write here really

 ## Conclusion